Woomera Prohibited Area

 In August 2014 the new statutory access regime for new non-Defence users in the WPA came into force with the passage of the Defence Legislation Amendment (Woomera Prohibited Area) Act 2014 by the Australian Parliament.
 It amends the Defence Act 1903 (Cwth) by inserting Part VIB of the Defence Act and sets out a permit system, the access management zones with defined exclusion periods, new compliance and enforcement measures, compensation, and a process for review of decisions.
 The administrative details of the new statutory permit system are contained in the WPA Rule 2014.

 Note that the new permit system to access the WPA applies to new non-Defence users including resource exploration and mining companies, opal miners, tourists and environmental/research organisations.
-Existing miners, pastoralists, Aboriginal persons and traditional owners are defined as existing users whose access will continue to be governed by the Defence Force Regulations 1952.
+Existing miners, pastoralists, Aboriginal persons and traditional owners are defined as existing users whose access will continue to be governed by the Defence Regulations 2016.

 Under new management framework arrangements within the WPA, Defence remains the primary user of the area.
 The WPA has been divided into Green, Amber and Red access zones, each offering different levels of access or time share to non-Defence users.